-General Permit for Zostera japonica Management on Commercial Clam Beds in Willapa Bay
+General Permit for Non-Native Eelgrass (Zostera japonica) Management on Commercial Clam Beds in Willapa Bay

 Ecology held an informational public meeting on Dec.
-6, 2012, to discuss the possible development of a general permit for Zostera japonica Management on Commercial Clam Beds in Willapa Bay.
-Future public involvement opportunities will be announced soon.
+6, 2012, to discuss the possible development of a general permit for Non-Native Eelgrass (Zostera japonica) Management on Commercial Clam Beds in Willapa Bay.

 Ecology is proposing to issue a general permit for the application of the aquatic herbicide imazamox to manage Zostera japonica on commercial clam beds in Willapa Bay.
 Based on comments from Ecology’s earlier proposal to issue a permit for all commercial shellfish beds, Ecology narrowed the scope of this proposed permit to include only commercial clam beds (excluding geoduck culture) in Willapa Bay in Pacific County.